 - Responses.
 The defendant has a certain time in which to accept your complaint or request its denial.

 - Negotiations.
 Attorneys on both sides of the case will negotiate to attempt a complete and fair settlement that satisfies both parties.
 Many cases resolve at this point in the process.
 The family receives their money and signs an agreement to pursue no further compensation in the matter.

 - Litigation.
-If you can’t settle, the case may move on to litigation.
-First, attorneys will gather all relevant evidence from one another, including documents like medical records, death certificates, bills, and expenses, etc. They will send out interrogatories, or written questionnaires, to each party to gather personal and accident-related information.
+If you can't settle, the case may move on to litigation.
+First, attorneys will gather all relevant evidence from one another, including documents like medical records, death certificates, bills, and expenses, etc. Next, they will send out interrogatories, or written questionnaires, to each party to gather personal and accident-related information.
 They will then take depositions, or verbal statements, from involved parties and witnesses.

 In Florida, anyone who causes wrongful death can face responsibility.
 If, for example, two drivers contributed to the cause of an accident, they can both be held responsible.
-If the case occurred in a medical facility, you can hold the medical provider responsible if they neglected to follow proper procedures or in some other way contributed to the death.
+Likewise, if the case occurred in a medical facility, you can hold the medical provider responsible if they neglected to follow proper procedures or in some other way contributed to the death.

 Can I File a Criminal Wrongful Death Claim?